MicrosoftDocs/Devices-docs/surface/surface-support-portal.md

 ## Access Surface Support Portal

-If you already have access, skip to the section [Modernized Surface support](#modernized-surface-support).
+If you already have access to the portal, skip to the section [Modernized Surface support](#modernized-surface-support).

-### Streamline access to Surface Support Portal
+### How to access to Surface Support Portal

 The onboarding process includes steps to validate your organization’s Microsoft tenant.
 If your organization doesn't already have a tenant, the instructions can help you create one, ensuring seamless access to the Surface Support Portal via the Microsoft 365 Admin Center.